Johann Most

 Johann Joseph "Hans" Most (February 5, 1846 – March 17, 1906) was a German-American Social Democratic and then anarchist politician, newspaper editor, and orator.
-He is credited with popularizing the concept of "propaganda of the deed".
-His grandson was Boston Celtics radio play-by-play man Johnny Most.
+He is credited with popularizing the concept of "propaganda of the deed" in the United States.
+Most became a widely noted controversial figure when he published literature on how to make and use bombs, and was imprisoned several times for advocacy of violent anarchism.

-Biography

 Early years

-According to biographer Frederic Trautmann, Johann Joseph Most was born out of wedlock to a governess and a clerk, in Augsburg, Bavaria.
+According to biographer Frederic Trautmann, Johann Joseph Most was born out of wedlock to a governess and a clerk in Augsburg, Bavaria.
 Most's mother died of cholera when he was very young.
 Most was subjected to physical abuse by his stepmother and a schoolteacher; his aversion to religion earned him more beatings at school.
-To the end of his life Most was "a militant atheist with the zeal of a religious fanatic" who "knew more Scripture than many clergymen knew".
+To the end of his life he was "a militant atheist with the zeal of a religious fanatic" who "knew more Scripture than many clergymen knew".

 Most developed frostbite on the left side of his face as a young child.
 For several years thereafter, flesh rotted and infection spread, with the primitive medicine of the day unable to treat the condition.
-His condition worsened and Most was diagnosed with terminal cancer.
+His condition worsened and he was diagnosed with terminal cancer.
 As a last-gasp measure a surgeon was called in.
 A two-inch section of his jawbone was removed, resulting in permanent disfigurement.

 At the age of twelve, Most organized a strike of students against a particularly hated teacher, resulting in his expulsion from school.
-This ended Most's brief period of formal education, forcing him into the workforce as a youth.

-Most was apprenticed to a bookbinder, for whom he had to bind books from dawn until sunset, a condition which Most later likened to slavery.
-At the age of 17 he became a journeyman bookbinder and plied his trade from town to town and job to job, working in 50 cities in 6 countries from 1863 to 1868.
+This ended his brief period of formal education, forcing him into the workforce as a youth.
+He was apprenticed to a bookbinder, for whom he had to bind books from dawn until sunset, a condition which Most later likened to slavery.
+At the age of 17 he became a journeyman bookbinder and plied his trade from town to town and job to job, working in 50 cities in six countries from 1863 to 1868.
 In Vienna he was fired and placed on a blacklist for having staged a strike.
 Unemployable in his trade, he learned to make wooden boxes for hats, cigars, and matches, which he sold on the street until police brought an end to his trade for lacking a license.